Unapologetic: Accolades

 Unapologetic received the award for Top R&B Album at the Billboard Music Awards of 2013.
 At the 2013 American Music Awards it was nominated for Favorite Soul/R&B Album, however, it lost to The 20/20 Experience by Justin Timberlake.
 At the 56th Annual Grammy Awards, held on 26 January 2014, Unapologetic won the Grammy Award for Best Urban Contemporary Album.

+Usage in Super Bowl LVII Halftime Show performance

+At the Super Bowl LVII Halftime Show held in Glendale, Arizona on February 12, 2023, the setlist included four songs from the album, with Rihanna performing "Pour It Up" and "Diamonds" live; and with elements of "Phresh Out The Runway" and "Numb" being included in other songs.
+Following the performance, the album rose from No. 197 on the Billboard 200 to No. 18.

 Commercial performance

 In the United States, Unapologetic debuted at number one on the Billboard 200 and sold 238,000 copies in its first week.
 It was Rihanna's first number-one album in the US and the best-selling debut week of her career.
 In the same week, the album's lead single "Diamonds" remained atop the Billboard Hot 100 for a second consecutive week.
 Consequently, Rihanna became the second artist of 2012 to top both the Billboard 200 and Hot 100 simultaneously.
 The following week, the album fell to number six and sold 72,000 copies.
 On the issue dated 11 March 2013 (its fourteenth week on the chart), the album re-entered the Billboard 200 top five at number five, selling 28,000 that week.
 On 30 May, in its 27th consecutive week on the Billboard 200, Unapologetic passed the one million sales mark, selling at a faster rate than her previous album, Talk That Talk.
 With the feat, the album became her sixth album to sell at least one million copies.
 On 3 July 2013, Billboard mid-year sales reported that Unapologetic is the 16th best-selling album of 2013 thus far, selling 494,000 copies from 1 January to 30 June 2013.
 As of June 2015, Unapologetic has sold 1.2 million copies in the US.
 In February 2018 the album was certified 3× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 3 million album-equivalent units in the US.